graft-project/exchange-broker/README.md

 # Exchange-broker
 ## **GRAFT Exchange Broker**

-**_Exchange Broker_** - a GRAFT protocol extension hosted on a supernode or a group of supernodes and hosted by the supernode operator.
-Exchange broker temporary implements special additional features that cannot be automatically executed by a fully decentralized network and/or require special regulation framework.
+**_Exchange Broker_** - a GRAFT ecosystem protocol extension designed to faciliate the exchange operations in the network.
+A pay-in exchange broker provides support for in-bound (payer) exchanges.
+It can be hosted by a party looking to provide exchange services to the network.
+Current implementation is limited to a "full stack" service provider (providing exchange and payout services to the merchant or the merchant themselves), in the future the component will function independently as a plug-in to the SuperNode.
+Current implementation is in C#, to serve as a reference design - ports to other languages are welcome.

 **_Hardware / Systems Requirement: Minimum hardware requirements include:_**